kylln20/WRO_FE_2023-24/README.md

 🚗 Mobility Management 🚗
 ---
 #### Chassis
-We use the chassis of the `Carisma GT24`, a pre-built 1/24 scale RC car (15 cm in length), as opposed to the 1/18 scale car (26.5 cm in length) from the previous year.
-This is to accommodate the addition of the magenta parking lot in the obstacle challenge, and it allows us to simply park head-on, which is a more efficient procedure compared to parallel parking.
+We use the chassis of the `Carisma GT24`, a pre-built 1/24 scale RC car (15 cm in length)to accommodate the addition of the magenta parking lot in the obstacle challenge.
+It allows us to simply park head-on.

 #### Design
 Our car consists of the chassis of the `Carisma GT24` with 3D-printed components placed on top to hold extra electronic components